-Dorshei Tzedek is affiliated with the Jewish Reconstructionist movement.
+Dorshei Tzedek is a Jewish Reconstructionist community.
 Reconstructionism is the newest branch of North American Judaism.
 It was founded by Rabbi Mordecai Kaplan, one of the most important American Jewish thinkers and teachers of the 20th century.
 A teacher at the Jewish Theological Seminary in New York for over 40 years, Kaplan influenced generations of rabbis and educators in the Conservative movement by seeking to create a meaningful Judaism for the modern era.
 Kaplan understood Judaism as an “evolving religious civilization” encompassing history, communal organizations, literature, art, music, prayer, and politics.
 In 1968, with the opening of the Reconstructionist Rabbinical College in Philadelphia, Reconstructionism was formally launched as the fourth American Jewish denomination alongside the Orthodox, Conservative, and Reform movements.
 Today there are approximately 100 Reconstructionist congregations in the U.S. and Canada, and a Reconstructionist presence is beginning in Israel.

 Reconstructionists strive to make ancient teachings and practices meaningful for modern life by honoring both tradition and creativity.
 For example, Reconstructionism has proudly supported both the full participation of women in religious life and the inclusion of gay and lesbian Jews.
 We participate in an on-going evolution of Judaism, learning from and building on the past, while also making changes when traditional practices conflict with our commitment to democracy, pluralism, and equality.